vitelabs/vite-wiki/docs/api/vitejs/accountBlock/accountBlock.md

         data: accountBlock.data
     });

-    // If difficulty is null, current account has enough quota to send the transaction.
-No need to do PoW if (difficulty) {
+    // If difficulty is null, it indicates the account has enough quota to send the transaction.
+There is no need to do PoW if (difficulty) {
         // Call GVite-RPC API to calculate nonce from difficulty const getNonceHashBuffer = Buffer.from(accountBlock.originalAddress + accountBlock.previousHash, 'hex');